 While planning my current overland adventure from Cork to Cape Town, visiting Bosnia was again not my top priority.
 As with everything in life, however, it is sometimes the unexpected places and the unexpected people that leave the biggest impression upon us.
 Having spent an incredible 8 days touring this wonderful hidden gem of a country, a nation with a troubled past, a difficult present and what will hopefully be a bright future, I now urge you all to visit Bosnia as soon as possible and to fill your belly with Ćevapi and your heart with new friends.

 I know anyone who lives to here will have hundreds of reasons to visit Bosnia and Herzegovina, and you’ll see from the map below that I only got to see a small part of a very large country.
-Regardless, here are my top 45 reasons to visit Bosnia and Herzegovina!
+Regardless, here are my top 45 unique things to do in Bosnia and Herzegovina!
 Have some more?
 Leave a comment!

 45. Award winning olive oil